e-picas/bash-utils/README.md

     ./make.sh install /usr/local/bin

-This way, any user can use in its scripts:
+This way, any user can use it in its scripts:

     source bash-utils